Mac Users

 You are here: Home > Software > Mac Users

 There are cheap Windows machines out there that will work fine for most radio programming.
-Netbooks and tablets running some version of Windows 7, 8 or 10 can be had for under $200 all in.
+Netbooks and tablets running some version of Windows 10 or 11 can be had for under $200 all in.
 Just add a USB cable for your radio or a USB-Serial adapter and your favorite program and off you go.
 Be careful not to get a system running Windows RT or Windows Mobile.
 RT and Mobile will not work with most “regular” Windows applications.
+Also stay away from Windows S mode.
+“S-Mode”.
+This restricts you from installing third-party software.
+While this can be defeated, you are better off avoiding it altogether.

 Running Windows on a Mac